Nooks Dialer Network and System Requirements

 Audio Setup | High-quality wired USB headset for optimal clarity |

-Clear and consistent audio is essential for Nooks.ai to accurately transcribe calls, generate summaries, and deliver coaching insights.
-Follow these recommendations to ensure the best performance:
+Clear and consistent audio is also essential for Nooks to accurately transcribe calls, generate summaries, and deliver coaching insights.

 If you're experiencing audio problems (e.g., poor mic quality, no sound, or dropped input), try the following steps: